 5. Cancellation by You

-5.1 Should you or any member of your party need to cancel your holiday once it has been confirmed and guarenteed, the booker/party leader must immediately advise us in writing.
+5.1 Should you or any member of your party need to cancel your holiday once it has been confirmed and guaranteed, the booker/party leader must immediately advise us in writing.

 - No cancellation fee.

-- We will not be liable to pay you any additional compensation or cover the cost of flights you have commissioned from a third party.
+We will not be liable to pay you any additional compensation or cover the cost of flights or other services / supplies you have commissioned from a third party.

 Cancellation Cover through Travel Insurance

-5.2 We strongly recommend that you arrange comprehensive travel insurance cover at the time of booking, to dovetail with our T's & C's.
-Please see our Feb 2021 Blog on Covid Travel Insurance for guidance on Covid-19 cover.
+5.2 We strongly recommend that you arrange comprehensive travel insurance cover at the time of booking, including cancellation cover, to dovetail with our T's & C's.

 5.3 Depending on the reason for cancellation, you may be able to reclaim these cancellation charges (less any applicable excess) under the terms of your insurance policy.
 Claims must be made directly to the insurance company concerned.
 YellowWood Adventures are happy to provide a written statement for your insurance company confirming the details of your cancellation and summary of all funds paid.